double-speak/doublespeak.github.io/_notes_2023/house-house.md

   it’s that same silence.
 Air’s absence swallows 100% of sound.
 Your absence swallows 100% of my life.
 I am eternity and emptiness.
 I leaf through the rooms of the house, not our house, swipe up to the very beginning, and touch the wood to force in more
-  \rsplinters.\r\rThis home home, it’s a dream dream.
+  \nsplinters.\n\nThis home home, it’s a dream dream.
 There’s you and your smell… the rest is blurry.
 And there’s the field.
 The horizon is overflowing."
 note: |-
   <p>In our correspondence, Krutova told me a bit about the poem.
 In a dream, she saw a house with shutters, shrouded in fog.
 She noted how unnerving and scary the dream was and wanted to convey this in words.
 When she woke up, she jotted down the first line.
 Upon sitting with the dream further, she wanted to break away from this unnervedness and leaned into the poem’s intimacy.</p>